sourface94/long_text_qa/README.md

-# QA & Summarisation of long text documents using KG and LLMs
+# Distillation of long text documents using KG and LLMs
+Distillation of long text documents using KG and LLMs